pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 [\[command.scala\]](https://github.com/LukasGasior1/event-sourced-dice-game/blob/master/game/src/main/scala/lgasior/dicegame/domain/command.scala)

 I decided to make `Game` trait responsible for handling these commands, thats what `handleCommand` method does.
-It simply dispatches commands to corresponding method calls (`start` or `roll`).
+It simply dispatches commands to the corresponding methods (either `start` or `roll`).
-If a command cannot be applied in the current state (for example `RollDice` in `UninitializedGame`) it returns suitable violation.
+If a command cannot be applied in the current state (for example `RollDice` in `UninitializedGame`) it returns the suitable violation.
 Some may prefer to have `handleCommand` implemented in each subclass and not in the `Game` trait.
 Either ways is fine.

 {% highlight scala %}